Freight Shipping from St. Louis to Des Moines

 How much does it cost to ship freight from St. Louis to Des Moines?

-Full truckload (FTL) rates from St. Louis, MO to Des Moines, IA currently range from $763-$941 for a standard dry van load over the 355-mile route.
+Full truckload (FTL) rates from St. Louis, MO to Des Moines, IA currently range $763-$941 (roughly $2.17-$2.65 per mile over 355 miles).
 LTL shipments typically cost $395-$702 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to Des Moines?

-Standard FTL transit from St. Louis to Des Moines is approximately 6 hrs by truck over 355 miles.
+Standard FTL transit from St. Louis to Des Moines is approximately 6 hrs by truck over 355 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for St. Louis to Des Moines freight?